namanhd/hailstone/README.md

 That said, with some effort in adding strictness annotations, specializing, reducing boxing and representing state using simpler types, we can reduce space leaks and relieve GC lag.

 ## Organization
-The library is in `src/`, and has no dependencies other than `base` and `array` at the moment.
-You can load the `Sound.Hailstone.Synth` module in GHCi or another Main to try it out directly, no external package installations needed.
+The library is in `src/`, and has no dependencies outside of the Haskell hierarchical libraries you already have (`array` for the core synthesis; `text`, `mtl` for the sequencing DSL).
+You can load the `Sound.Hailstone.Synth.Node` module in GHCi or another Main to try it out directly, no external package installations needed.

 The executable is in `exe/ScratchMain.hs`, which is where we write test songs and synths to play around with.
 It depends on `portaudio` and `array` and should be built as a project,